abhishek-kumar-code/Redfish_Public/Specification.md

 Some structured properties inherit from the `Resource.v1_0_0.ReferenceableMember` definition.
 Structured properties that follow this definition shall contain the [`MemberId`](#memberid-property) and [Resource identifier](#identifier-property) properties.

-Because the definition of structured properties can evolve over time, clients need to be be aware of the inheritance model that the different structured property definitions use.
+Because the definition of structured properties can evolve over time, clients need to be aware of the inheritance model that the different structured property definitions use.

 For example, the `Location` definition in the `Resource` schema has gone through several iterations since the `Resource.v1_1_0` namespace was introduced, and each iteration inherits from the previous version so that existing references in other schemas can leverage the new additions.